 Orange Walk District

-Orange Walk is one of the more spread out and thinly populated districts in Belize.
-The Northern Hwy cuts through the district's population center in its far northeast, and most of the communities and attractions scattered west of this are connected by a network of (mostly) unpaved roads.
+Orange Walk is one of the more spread out and thinly populated districts in Belize – most travelers are passing through on the Philip Goldson Hwy or heading to the main town of Orange Walk.
+Outside of this population center, most of the communities and attractions west of the highway are connected by a network of (mostly) unpaved roads linking farming communities.

 Río Bravo Conservation & Management Area

 If you're looking for true, wild tropical rainforest, this is it.
-Encompassing 406 sq miles in northwest Belize, the Río Bravo Conservation & Management Area (RBCMA) takes up 4% of Belize's total land area and is managed by the Belizean nonprofit organization Programme for Belize.
+Encompassing 406 sq miles in northwest Belize, the Río Bravo Conservation & Management Area (RBCMA) takes up 4% of Belize's total land area and is managed by the Belizean nonprofit organization Programme for Belize (PFB).

 Cerro Maya & Copper Bank

-The small fishing (and lobstering) village of Copper Bank (called San Fernando on some maps) is set on the shores of a brackish lagoon known as Laguna Seca (which is anything but dry).
-The village is a tiny place – consisting of just 500 souls – with a lazy hazy crazy tropical charm.
+The small fishing village of Copper Bank (called San Fernando on some maps) is set on the shores of a brackish lagoon known as Laguna Seca (which is anything but dry).
+The village is a tiny place with a lazy, hazy tropical charm but there's not much here to attract travelers other than as a wayside stop on the way to Cerro Maya or Sarteneja.